clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Other Modules.md

 * Compare the two responses by word to identify the main differences.

 ## Sequencer: Overview
-* Sequencer allows us to evaluate the entropy, or randomness, of "tokens".
-Tokens are strings used to identify something and should ideally be generated in a cryptographically secure manner.
-These tokens could be session cookies or Cross-Site Request Forgery (CSRF) tokens used to protect form submissions.
-If these tokens aren't generated securely, then, in theory, we could predict upcoming token values.
-The implications could be substantial, for instance, if the token in question is used for password resets.
+* Evaluates the entropy, or randomness, of 'tokens'.
+  * Tokens are strings used to identify something and should ideally be generated in a cryptographically secure manner.
-* Let's start by looking at the Sequencer interface:
+* Tokens could be session cookies or Cross-Site Request Forgery (CSRF) tokens used to protect form submissions.
+* If the tokens aren't generated securely, then prediction of upcoming token values should be possible.
-* We have two main ways to perform token analysis with Sequencer:
+* Two main ways to perform token analysis with Sequencer:
-* Live Capture: This is the more common method and is the default sub-tab for Sequencer.
-Live capture lets us pass a request that will generate a token to Sequencer for analysis.
-For instance, we might want to pass a POST request to a login endpoint to Sequencer, knowing that the server will respond with a cookie.
-With the request passed in, we can instruct Sequencer to start a live capture.
-It will then automatically make the same request thousands of times, storing the generated token samples for analysis.
-After collecting enough samples, we stop the Sequencer and allow it to analyse the captured tokens.
+  * **Live Capture**: is the more common method and is the default sub-tab for Sequencer.
+      * Allows passing of a request that will generate a token to Sequencer for analysis.
+        * For instance, pass a POST request to a login endpoint to Sequencer, knowing that the server will respond with a cookie.
+    * With the request passed in, Sequencer can be instructed to start a live capture.
+    * Will then automatically make the same request thousands of times, storing the generated token samples for analysis.
+    * After collecting enough samples, we stop the Sequencer and allow it to analyse the captured tokens.
-* Manual Load: This allows us to load a list of pre-generated token samples directly into Sequencer for analysis.
-Using Manual Load means we don't need to make thousands of requests to our target, which can be noisy and resource-intensive.
-However, it does require that we have a large list of pre-generated tokens.
+* **Manual Load**: allows the loading of a list of pre-generated token samples directly into Sequencer for analysis.
+    * Do not need to make thousands of requests to the target, which can be noisy and resource-intensive.
+    * Does require that there is a large list of pre-generated tokens.

 ### Sequencer: Live Capture
 * Let's dive into the process of using the Sequencer's live capture for entropy analysis on the anti-bruteforce token used in the admin login form.